-Arrangements have been agreed and implemented for the PCC to hold the Chief Constable to account for Force performance and compliance with other requirements, including a schedule of formal Strategic Boards for which agendas and minutes are published on the PCC's website, supplemented by regular private liaison meetings between the PCC and Chief Constable.
-The PCC's transparency of holding the Chief Constable to account have been enhanced, since his appointment in May 2021, through the live-streaming, of the unrestricted section of the Strategic Board, via social media.
+Arrangements have been agreed and implemented for the PCC to hold the Chief Constable to account for Force performance and compliance with other requirements, including a schedule of formal Beating Crime and Delivery Boards for which agendas and minutes are published on the PCC's website, supplemented by regular private liaison meetings between the PCC and Chief Constable.
+The PCC's transparency of holding the Chief Constable to account has been enhanced since his appointment in May 2021, through publication of the recording and minutes from the unrestricted section of the Beating Crime and Delivery Board.

 The Framework of Corporate Governance defines the parameters for decision making, including delegations, financial regulations and contract regulations.
 The PCC has published his policy statement on decision making.
-All formal and significant PCC decisions taken in accordance with this policy are published on his website and presented to the Police and Crime Panel on a bi-monthly basis.
+All formal and significant PCC decisions taken in accordance with this policy are published on his website and are presented to the Police and Crime Panel on a bi-monthly basis.

-The PCC proactively publishes information to maintain openness and transparency with the public on this same website; in doing so also meets their obligations under the Elected Local Policing Bodies (Specified Information) Order 2011 and, as a public authority, under the Freedom of Information Act 2000.
+The PCC proactively publishes information to maintain openness and transparency with the public on this same website; in doing so he also meets his obligations under the Elected Local Policing Bodies (Specified Information) Order 2011 and, as a public authority, under the Freedom of Information Act 2000.